bebasid/bebasid/README.en.md

 Please head to [CONTRIBUTING](https://github.com/bebasid/bebasid/blob/master/CONTRIBUTING.md) for the contributing guidelines.

-If you have any request or bug report, please [open a new issue](https://github.com/bebasid/bebasid/issues/new/choose).
+If you have any requests or bug reports, please [open a new issue](https://github.com/bebasid/bebasid/issues/new/choose).

 ### Announcement Concerning DPI
 <details>
 <summary>Click to open the announcement</summary>

-For Internet Service Providers (ISP) that use [Deep Packet Inspection (DPI)](https://github.com/bebasid/bebasdns/blob/main/dev/readme/learnmore.md#apa-itu-dpi), please use [BebasIT / BebasID IT](https://github.com/bebasid/bebasit) to bypass DPI or turn on IPv6 and force the DNS to use Internet Protocol version 6 (IPv6) if the ISP supports it.
+For Internet Service Providers (ISPs) that use [Deep Packet Inspection (DPI)](https://github.com/bebasid/bebasdns/blob/main/dev/readme/learnmore.md#apa-itu-dpi), please use [BebasIT / BebasID IT](https://github.com/bebasid/bebasit) to bypass DPI or turn on IPv6 and force the DNS to use Internet Protocol version 6 (IPv6) if the ISP supports it.

 **Signs if the ISP is using DPI:**
 | HTTP protocol redirecting to [lamanlabuh.aduankonten.id](http://lamanlabuh.aduankonten.id) | while the HTTPS protocol ended with `ERR_CONNECTION_RESET`/`PR_CONNECT_RESET_ERROR` |